tenzir/tenzir/web/blog/tenzir-for-splunk-users/index.md

 engineers that live on the command line find this mindset natural.
 But Splunk was not our only inspiration, we also drew inspiration from Kusto and others.

-As we created TQL, we wanted to learn from missed opportunities and bolt-on growth from past efforts, while at the same time doubling down on the successes others have confirmed.
+As we created TQL, we wanted to learn from missed opportunities while doubling down on SPL's great user experience.

-If you'd like to give TQL a spin, [try our community edition](/get-started) for free.
+If you'd like to give Tenzir a spin, [try our community edition](/get-started) for free.
 A demo node with example pipelines is waiting for you.
+For more details about TQL, head over to the [language documentation](/language/pipelines).